 If you want to sell your bike, it STARTS HERE!
-List your bike(s) online NOW, before dropping them off at The Fitters Workshop on Saturday 28 October 2017, between 1pm-4pm.
+List your bike(s) online NOW, before dropping them off at The Fitters Workshop on Saturday 20 October 2018, between 1pm-4pm.
 Alternatively, you can register your bike for sale when you drop it off, but you may experience delays, so pre-registering online is strongly recommended.
 It costs just $5 per bike to register each bike for sale (non-refundable), with 15% of the sale price going to Rotary.
+You can pay via PayPal or use your credit card.

 1. List your bicycle online now